 Is teak or white oak better for a bathroom vanity?

-Teak is better for water resistance and low maintenance thanks to its natural oils, while white oak is better if you want a lighter, more modern look.
-Both are excellent, durable solid-wood choices for a bathroom.
+Teak is better for water resistance and low maintenance thanks to its natural oils, while white oak is better if you want a lighter, more modern look with excellent hardness.
+Both are durable solid-wood choices that far outperform MDF in a bathroom.

 Is white oak good for a bathroom?